 Day 11 – A game drive at Plettenberg Game Reserve

-Having never experienced safari before, our three-hour game drive at Plettenberg Game Reserve was the perfect introduction.
+Having never experienced safari before, our three-hour game drive at Plettenberg Game Reserve (find out all about our experience here) was the perfect introduction.
 I was apprehensive about having the baby with us, but apart from a five-minute meltdown, he was content being in a sling – even falling asleep at one point.
 Even though we didn’t get to see the Big Five, as the hippos were hiding that day, we felt privileged to be able to witness giraffes, leopards, rhinos, lions, wolves, zebras and so many other animals grazing in a natural habitat.

 Tip: Even though the temperature may be warm, take an extra layer on the game drive because the wind can make it pretty chilly.

 Day 12 – Getting close to primates at Monkeyland in Plett

 Monkeyland was recommended to us by so many people, so we thought it would be fun to introduce our Monkey to the primates at Monkeyland – a sanctuary comprising of 30 acres of indigenous forests.
 On our guided walk, we encountered a variety of free-roaming primates, ranging from the gibbons to spider monkeys, and we all gasped when we saw baby lemurs within touching distance.

 Tip: Take your own mosquito repellent, cover yourself in it before you enter the rainforest.
 We were given citronella cream, but it did nothing for me and I was bitten alive!

 Where we stayed: